#

 Automating CUI Tagging and Marking in Microsoft 365 & GCC High

-Relying on users to remember all of the classification and labeling requirements can be prone to error; which can lead to fines and or loss of contracts depending on the regulation.
-And while most regulations reference NIST 800-171, each has its own caveats.
-You want to ensure that you have tools in place that can help identify CUI, label it appropriately and restrict access according to the applicable regulation(s).
+Relying on users to remember all of the classification and labeling requirements can be prone to error, which can lead to fines and/or loss of contracts, depending on the regulation.
+While most regulations reference NIST 800-171, each has its own caveats.
+You want to ensure you have tools to help identify CUI, label it appropriately and restrict access according to the applicable regulation(s).

-NC Protect provides a full range of capabilities to identify, mark and protect CUI and other sensitive data, allowing users to automatically classify and apply a CUI Designator Label to documents.
-Depending on the CUI level, user’s geographic location and security privileges, NC Protect can apply dynamic protection to prevent visibility of the document to unauthorized users, prevent emailing, and/or display the document within NC Protect’s secure ready-only viewer or allow the user to fully interact with the document.
+NC Protect provides a full range of capabilities to identify, mark and protect CUI and other sensitive data.
+It can automatically classify and apply a CUI Designator Label to documents.
+Depending on the CUI level, user’s geographic location and security privileges, NC Protect can apply dynamic protection to prevent visibility of the document to unauthorized users, prevent emailing, and/or display the document within NC Protect’s secure ready-only viewer or allow the user to interact with the document fully.

-It can also help manage the tagging, labeling and security of CUI across Microsoft 365, GCC and GCC High applications, as well as SharePoint on-premises.
+It can also help manage CUI tagging, labeling and security across Microsoft 365, GCC and GCC High applications, and SharePoint on-premises.
 The dynamic labeling and marking capability and configurable access and protection policies can easily be extended to other government regulations and requirements for a seamless solution to manage information security and compliance.

 Scan and Tag CUI

-NC Protect also helps organizations protect CUI from improper access and/or release.
-It scans your document repositories in M365, GCC or GCC High (SharePoint Online or Server, Teams, OneDrive, File Shares) and identifies files containing CUI.
-It then classifies the files according to its CUI level and restricts who in the organization can access the documents based on the document’s classification and attributes such as security clearance and country.
+NC Protect helps organizations protect CUI from improper access and/or release.
+It scans your document repositories in M365, GCC or GCC High (SharePoint Online or Server, Teams, File Shares) and identifies CUI files.
+It then classifies the files according to their CUI level and restricts who in the organization can access the documents based on the documents’ classification and attributes, such as security clearance and country.

-NC Protect’s access and protection policies can use multiple attributes in combination with one another.
-Therefore, it can leverage Microsoft Purview Information Protection (MPIP) sensitivity labels or classifications from other products (e.g., Janusseal, Titus, etc.) and use those values to apply dynamic protection policies and visual markings.
-Use NC Protect’s classifications or a combination of these other classifications to suit your organization’s taxonomy requirements and overcome labeling limitations in MPIP.
+NC Protect’s access and protection policies can use multiple attributes in combination.
+It can leverage Microsoft Purview Information Protection (MPIP) sensitivity labels or classifications from other products (e.g., Janusseal, Titus, etc.) and use those values to apply dynamic protection policies and visual markings.
+Use NC Protect’s classifications or a combination of classifications to suit your organization’s taxonomy requirements and overcome labeling limitations in MPIP.

 Automatically Apply CUI Markings